 In order to determine to whom the FGCU Chemical Hygiene Plan applies, it is first necessary to provide some critical definitions.
 The definitions listed below are taken directly from the OSHA Lab Standard (29 CFR 1910.1450(b)).
-Appendix 1 of this Chemical Hygiene Plan is the OSHA Lab Standard, and it provides all definitions relevant to the OSHA Lab Standard (including the following):
+Attachment 1 of this Chemical Hygiene Plan is the OSHA Lab Standard, and it provides all definitions relevant to the OSHA Lab Standard (including the following):

-Chemical Hygiene Plan means a written program developed and implemented by an employer which sets forth procedures, equipment, personal protective equipment and work practices that are capable of protecting employees from the health hazards presented by hazardous chemicals used in that particular workplace.
+Chemical Hygiene Plan - A written program developed and implemented by an employer which sets forth procedures, equipment, personal protective equipment and work practices that are capable of protecting employees from the health hazards presented by hazardous chemicals used in that particular workplace.

-Employee means an individual employed or volunteering in a laboratory workplace who may be exposed to hazardous chemicals in the course of his or her assignments.
+Employee - An individual employed or volunteering in a laboratory workplace who may be exposed to hazardous chemicals in the course of his or her assignments.

-Hazardous chemical means a chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur in exposed employees.
+Hazardous chemical- A chemical for which there is statistically significant evidence based on at least one study conducted in accordance with established scientific principles that acute or chronic health effects may occur in exposed employees.
 The term "health hazard" includes chemical carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, agents which act on the hematopoietic systems, and agents which damage the lungs, skin, eyes, or mucous membranes.

 Laboratory means a facility or activity where the "laboratory use of hazardous chemicals" occurs.
 It is a workplace using relatively small quantities of hazardous chemicals on a non-production basis.

-Laboratory-type hood means a device located in a laboratory, enclosed on five sides with a movable sash or fixed partial enclosure on the remaining side; constructed and maintained to draw air from the laboratory and to prevent or minimize the escape of air contaminants into the laboratory; and allows chemical manipulations to be conducted in the enclosure without the insertion of any portion of the employee's body other than hands and arms.
+Laboratory-type hood- A device located in a laboratory, enclosed on five sides with a movable sash or fixed partial enclosure on the remaining side; constructed and maintained to draw air from the laboratory and to prevent or minimize the escape of air contaminants into the laboratory; and allows chemical manipulations to be conducted in the enclosure without the insertion of any portion of the employee's body other than hands and arms.

-Laboratory use of hazardous chemicals means handling or use of such chemicals meeting all of the following conditions:
+Laboratory use of hazardous chemicals- Handling or use of chemicals meeting all of the following conditions:

 Particularly hazardous substances include select carcinogens, reproductive toxins and substances which have a high degree of acute toxicity.

-Physical hazard means a chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, or pyrophoric, reactive (unstable), or water reactive.
+Physical hazard- A chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, or pyrophoric, reactive (unstable), or water reactive.

-Protective laboratory practices and equipment means those laboratory procedures, practices and equipment accepted by laboratory health and safety experts as effective, or that the employer can show to be effective, in minimizing the potential for employee exposure to hazardous chemicals.
+Protective laboratory practices and equipment- Those laboratory procedures, practices and equipment accepted by laboratory health and safety experts as effective, or that the employer can show to be effective, in minimizing the potential for employee exposure to hazardous chemicals.

 Based on the definitions above, the FGCU Chemical Hygiene Plan will apply to all areas or laboratories engaged in the laboratory use of hazardous chemicals.